-In supporting a person, SHS providers should first ensure that they are operating within the Practice Principles in section 4.
+In supporting a person, service providers should first ensure that they are operating within the Practice Principles (see section 4).

-The categories in Table 3 are designed to guide providers in the appropriate level of data reporting for individual clients, and to assist with implementing specific tools and requirements.
+The categories in Table 3 are designed to guide service providers in the appropriate level of data reporting for individual clients, and to assist with implementing specific tools and requirements.
 The person may also move between categories depending on the services they need.